dr-leo/pandaSDMX/doc/index.rst

 :mod:`pandaSDMX` can be used to:

-- explore the data available from 16 :doc:`data providers <sources>` such as the World Bank, ILO, ECB,
+- explore the data available from about 20 :doc:`data providers <sources>` such as the World Bank, ILO, ECB,
   Eurostat, OECD, UNICEF and United Nations;
 - parse data and metadata in SDMX-ML (XML) or SDMX-JSON formats—either: